drivendataorg/noaa-runtime/README.md

    [Python](https://github.com/drivendataorg/noaa-runtime/blob/master/runtime/py.yml) environment.
    (The official runtime uses **Python 3.8.5**) You can then submit a PR to request compatible packages be included in the official container image.

+Refer to the [code submission page](https://www.drivendata.org/competitions/73/noaa-magnetic-forecasting/page/288/) for details on what and how to submit and the data constraints of the environment.

  ----

 ### [Getting started](#0-getting-started)